ouidhi/future_of_genres/Concepts.md

 These models are defined by the following parameters:

-ARIMA(p, d, q)
+**ARIMA(p, d, q)**
-p: Number of lag observations (autoregressive terms).
+- p: Number of lag observations (autoregressive terms).
-d: Degree of differencing (to remove trend and achieve stationarity).
+- d: Degree of differencing (to remove trend and achieve stationarity).
-q: Size of moving average window.
+- q: Size of moving average window.

-SARIMA(p, d, q)(P, D, Q, s)
+SARIMA(p, d, q)(P, D, Q, s) adds:
-Adds:
-P: Seasonal autoregressive order
+- P: Seasonal autoregressive order
-D: Seasonal differencing order
+- D: Seasonal differencing order
-Q: Seasonal moving average order
+- Q: Seasonal moving average order
-s: Length of the seasonal cycle (e.g., 12 for monthly data with yearly seasonality)
+- s: Length of the seasonal cycle (e.g., 12 for monthly data with yearly seasonality)

 These components are generated using auto_arima() but I've used following measrues to fint-tune ht model for each genre.
 - ACF, PACF plots